-Maud H. Devès^{1,2}, Marion Le Texier3, Hugues Pécout4 and Claude Grasland^{4,5}
+Maud H. Devès^{1,2}, Marion Le Texier3, Hugues Pécout4, and Claude Grasland^{4,5}

-- 1 Institut de Physique du Globe de Paris, CNRS UMR 7154, 75238 Paris Cedex 5, France Université de Paris. - 2 Université Paris-Diderot, Centre de Recherche Psychanalyse Médecine et Société, CNRS EA 3522 Université de Paris. - 3 Université de Rouen Normandie UMR CNRS 6266 IDEES, 76781 Mont-Saint-Aignan Cedex, France. - 4 CNRS, FR 2007 Collège international des sciences territoriales Université de Paris. - 5 Université Paris-Diderot, UMR 8504 Géographie-Cités & FR 2007 CIST, 75006 Paris, France Université de Paris. - Corresponding author: Maud H. Devès (deves@ipgp.fr)
+1Université de Paris, Institut de Physique du Globe de Paris, CNRS UMR 7154, 75005 Paris, France 2Université de Paris, Institut Humanités Sciences Sociétés, Centre de Recherche Psychanalyse Médecine et Société, CNRS EA 3522, 75013 Paris, France

-Abstract
+3Université de Rouen Normandie, UMR CNRS 6266 IDEES, 76781 Mont-Saint-Aignan CEDEX, France 4Université de Paris, Collège international des sciences territoriales, CNRS FR 2007, 75013 Paris, France 5Université de Paris, Géographie-Cités, UMR 8504, 75006 Paris, France

+Correspondence: Maud H. Devès (deves@ipgp.fr)

+Received: 27 March 2019 - Discussion started: 17 April 2019 Accepted: 6 July 2019 - Published: 15 August 2019

+Abstract.
 The capacity of individuals to cope with threatening situations depends directly on their capacity to anticipate what will come next.
 The media should play a key role in that respect, but an extensive analysis of earthquake media coverage by the international news reveals systematic biases.
-Exploring a corpus of 320 888 news articles published by 32 worldwide newspapers in 2015 in English, Spanish or French, we found that the press covers a very small number of events: 71% of the news about seismic events was dedicated to only 3 earthquakes (among the 1559 of magnitude 5+).
-A combination of frequency and content analysis reveals a typical framing of the 'earthquake news'.
-Except for the 'Nepal quake', the duration of the coverage is usually very short.
-The news thus tends to focus on short-term issues: the event magnitude, tsunami alerts, human losses, material damage, and rescue operations.
-Longer-term issues linked to the recovery, restoration, reconstruction, mitigation and prevention are barely addressed.
+Exploring a corpus of 320 888 news articles published by 32 worldwide newspapers in 2015 in English, Spanish or French, we found that the press covers a very small number of events: 71 % of the news about seismic events was dedicated to only 3 earthquakes (among the 1559 magnitude 5+ events).
+A combination of frequency and content analysis reveals a typical framing of the "earthquake news".
+Except for the "Nepal quake", the duration of the coverage is usually very short.
+Thus, the news tends to focus on short-term issues: the event magnitude, tsunami alerts, human losses, material damage and rescue operations.
+Longerterm issues linked to the recovery, restoration, reconstruction, mitigation and prevention are barely addressed.
 Preventive safety measures are almost never mentioned.
-The news on impacts show a peculiar appetency for death counts, material damage estimates and sensationalism.
-News on the response tends to emphasize the role played by the international community in helping the 'poor and vulnerable'.
+The news on impacts shows a peculiar appetency for death counts, material damage estimates and sensationalism.
+News on the response tends to emphasize the role played by the international community in helping the "poor and vulnerable".
 The scientific content of the coverage is often restricted to mentions of the magnitude, with the concept of the seismic intensity being largely ignored.
-The notion of the 'seismic crisis' also seems unclear, with aftershocks sometimes being treated as isolated events.
+The notion of the "seismic crisis" also seems unclear, with aftershocks sometimes being treated as isolated events.
 Secondary hazards are barely mentioned, except in the case of tsunami alerts.
 Together, these biases contribute to fatalistic judgments that damage cannot be prevented.
 If scientific messages are to be communicated, they should be broadcast a few hours after an event.
-Why not taking that opportunity to familiarize people with the real timeline of seismic disasters?
+Why not take the opportunity to familiarize people with the real timeline of seismic disasters?